Sommaire

 What is the link between fatigue and perimenopause?

 Do you feel exhausted for no apparent reason?
-Rest assured: you are not alone.
-Because fatigue is one of the most frequent manifestations of perimenopause, and we'll explain why.
+Don't worry: you are not alone.
+Because fatigue is one of the most frequent manifestations of perimenopause and we explain why.

 Hormonal fluctuations

-During the menopausal transition, our sex hormone levels clearly fluctuate from one cycle to another.
+During the menopausal transition, our sex hormone levels clearly fluctuate from one cycle to the next.
 However, these hormones directly influence:

 - body temperature;